What Are The Two Divisions Of Autonomic Nervous System

 At the core of the autonomic nervous system are its two primary divisions: the sympathetic nervous system (SNS) and the parasympathetic nervous system (PNS).
 These two divisions often act in opposition to each other, creating a delicate balance that allows the body to respond appropriately to various situations.
 While both divisions innervate most of the same organs and tissues, they typically elicit opposite effects, ensuring precise and coordinated control.

 The autonomic nervous system also includes the enteric nervous system (ENS), sometimes referred to as the "second brain."
 The ENS is a complex network of neurons located within the walls of the gastrointestinal tract.
-It can operate independently of the brain and spinal cord to control digestive processes, such as motility, secretion, and absorption.
+In real terms, it can operate independently of the brain and spinal cord to control digestive processes, such as motility, secretion, and absorption.
 While the ENS can function autonomously, it is also influenced by the sympathetic and parasympathetic nervous systems, which can modulate its activity to coordinate digestion with other bodily functions.

 Trends and Latest Developments